 Wardrobe malfunctions have been a problem since humans began wearing clothing.
-However celebrities, whose body parts seem to fall out of their clothing quite regularly, have nothing on John Morgan.
-John’s clothing malfunctioned in December 1901, with disastrous consequences for him.
+Celebrities, whose body parts fall out of their clothing occasionally, have nothing on John Morgan, whose clothing malfunctioned with disastrous consequences for him.

-All was well and good for several weeks.
-John enjoyed his freedom in the big city.
-He especially appreciated the opportunity to tipple a bit of whiskey in the many local saloons.
-It was all just terrific until one evening in mid-December.
+John enjoyed his freedom in the big city and especially appreciated the opportunity to tipple whiskey in the city’s many saloons.
+Things were going well until one evening in mid-December.

-John was known to have something of a problem where alcohol was concerned and one night he had a bit too much to drink at a downtown St. Louis watering hole.
-He got rowdy and fell into an argument with another customer and a fracas between John and the other man ensued.
-The bartender grabbed him by the coat to throw him out and the coat, along with his vest and shirt, were ripped.
-His underwear was exposed beneath his torn clothing and the prison numbers painted on it were clear for all to see.
+John had something of a problem where alcohol was concerned.
+That night he had a bit too much to drink at a downtown watering hole.
+With his inhibitions loosened, he fell into an argument with another customer and a fracas ensued.
+The bartender grabbed him by the coat to throw him out, and the coat, along with his vest and shirt, were ripped.
+His underwear was exposed beneath his torn clothing; the prison numbers painted on it were clear for all to see.

-The bartender, William Kelly, suspecting John was a convict, held him at the bar and notified the St. Louis police who telegraphed the prison warden.
-The police identified John, possibly through his prison mughsot.
+The bartender, William Kelly, held John at the bar and notified the St. Louis police.
+The police identified him, possibly through his prison mugshot.

-The bartender got a $60 reward and John got to return to Leavenworth to finish the rest of sentence.
+The bartender got a $60 reward.
+John got a trip back to Leavenworth to finish his sentence.

 Featured photo: John Morgan, Leavenworth Penitentiary inmate photograph, 1901.
 Collection of NARA-Kansas City, Missouri.